JB395/Bits-to-Target-and-Difficulty/README.md

 ### estimatefee nblocks

 DEPRECATED.
-Please use estimatesmartfee for more intelligent estimates.
+Please use `estimatesmartfee` for better estimates.
 Estimates the approximate fee per kilobyte needed for a transaction to begin confirmation within nblocks blocks.

 ```
 estimatefee 10